How is Coronavirus Impacting the Mobile App Industry?

 The biggest gainers during the whole COVID-19 lockdown have been the communication apps like Zoom and Google hangouts.
 With private and public organizations around the world opting for work from home, applications that offer to message and video conferencing services have come up as the biggest gainers.

-Not only this, since people working in both government and private organizations today are finding ways to automate their work.
-This has lead to a rise in the popularity and demand for native and web apps.
+Not only this, but people working in both government and private organizations today are finding ways to automate their work.
+This has led to a rise in the popularity and demand for native and web apps.
 The reason is simple to understand.
 If you begin discovering a web app for work, or perhaps even a native app, you would find there are thousands of such applications available for free access today that offer both video conferencing and other such features.

 These apps offer efficient services and have been specially designed for remote workers.
 While some of them were unknown to users before the pandemic, COVID-19 has come up as a boon for these apps as their popularity has dramatically surged.
 Take an example of one such web app for instance.
 According to Zoom, the number of its users spiked up to 200 million within a span of 2 months, from December 2019 to March 2020.